 - Microsoft Defender for Office 365 plan 1 and plan 2

 - Microsoft 365 Defender

 In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, inbound email messages are automatically protected against spoofing.
 EOP uses spoof intelligence as part of your organization's overall defense against phishing.
 For more information, see Anti-spoofing protection in EOP.

 When a sender spoofs an email address, they appear to be a user in one of your organization's domains, or a user in an external domain that sends email to your organization.
 Attackers who spoof senders to send spam or phishing email need to be blocked.
 But there are scenarios where legitimate senders are spoofing.
 For example:

 - Third-party senders use your domain to send bulk mail to your own employees for company polls.

 - An external company generates and sends advertising or product updates on your behalf.

 - An assistant regularly needs to send email for another person within your organization.

 Legitimate scenarios for spoofing external domains:

-You can manage spoof intelligence in the Security & Compliance Center, or in PowerShell (Exchange Online PowerShell for Microsoft 365 organizations with mailboxes in Exchange Online; standalone EOP PowerShell for organizations without Exchange Online mailboxes).
+The rest of this article explains how to use the spoof intelligence insight in the Microsoft 365 Defender portal and in PowerShell (Exchange Online PowerShell for Microsoft 365 organizations with mailboxes in Exchange Online; standalone EOP PowerShell for organizations without Exchange Online mailboxes).